DYANE N. SHERWOOD, PhD

 Closing Address STA Assembly 2015

 Sandplay therapy through the lens of weaving, with themes of making links, interconnection, working with the hands.
-The article includes a re-imagined, post-Patriarchal version of Ovid's tale of the weaving contest between Athena and Arachne.
+Ovid's version of the myth of Athena and Arachne is reimagined as it would have been told by Arachne.

 In: Journal of Sandplay Therapy 24:2, 21-43.